 - 1. Major in the B.S. to M.S.
 Sport Management program has been declared. - 2.
 Student has achieved junior status or completed at least 60 hours applicable to the degree. - Student has completed 50% of distribution requirements OR has fulfilled all SES Interim Acceptance requirements. - 4.
-Successful completion of SES 210, SES 250, BIO 220, ENG 111, ENG 112, and MAT 152 or equivalent courses, with a grade of C or better. - The student has both a 2.75 cumulative overall GPA, and 2.75 average in all SES and major courses attempted. - Approval from the Sport Management Program Coordinator, the Chairperson of the Department of Sport and Exercise Sciences, and the Dean of the School of Human Performance and Leisure Sciences.
+Successful completion of SES 210, SES 250, BIO 220, ENG 111, ENG 112, and MAT 152 or equivalent courses, with a grade of C or better. - 5.
+The student has both a 3.0 cumulative overall GPA, and 2.75 average in all SES and major courses attempted. - 6.
+Approval from the Sport Management Program Coordinator, the SES faculty, the Chairperson of the Department of Sport and Exercise Sciences, and the Dean of the School of Human Performance and Leisure Sciences.

 - 1. Successful completion of the course and credit hour requirements. - 2.
-Cumulative GPA of 3.0 or higher in graduate-level courses, no "D" or "F" grades, and no more than six credits with a grade of "C". - 3.
-Successful completion of the comprehensive examination (thesis track), or - 4.
-Successful completion of the internship and the internship project (internship track).
+Cumulative GPA of 3.0 or higher in graduatelevel courses, no "D" or "F" grades, and no more than six credits with a grade of "C". - 3.
+Successful completion of the comprehensive examination (internship track).

+- 4. Successful completion of the internship and the internship project (internship track) or - 5.
+Successful completion of the thesis (thesis track).